Gassed (painting): History

 In his memoirs, General Haldane, the commander of VI Corps, one of Third Army's corps west of Bapaume, states that at 10:40 on 21 August the sun "burst through the mist" and so the German mustard gas was vaporized.
 One of his divisions, 2nd Division, had been advanced through the gassed area and had paused prior to resuming its successful advance: "without warning a considerable number of officers and men were 'gassed' and temporarily placed hors de combat.
 As the unfortunate victims were being helped, practically blinded, by their comrades on a field ambulance, John Sergeant happened to arrive on the scene.
 Shortly before he had told me that he had been commissioned to paint a picture which should be typical of the war, and I suggested 'tanks,' they being the latest military machine and a novel feature of it."
 However, as he later told Haldane, on seeing the gassed soldiers being led to the ambulance, "he decided that he has before him what he was seeking".

 Sargent worked on preparatory sketches for a road scene crowded with soldiers but decided to focus on the dressing station.
 The War Memorials Committee agreed to change the subject of the commission, and the painting was created at Sargent's studio in Fulham from late 1918 to early 1919.

+In 2023 the varnish which had been added during a previous restoration in the 1970s was replaced.
+It had slowly yellowed, changing the appearance of the painting.

 Completion

 The painting was completed in March 1919, and Sargent was paid his £600 fee.
 It was first displayed at the Royal Academy in London in 1919.
 It was voted picture of the year by the Royal Academy of Arts in 1919.
 The painting was not universally liked: E. M. Forster considered it too heroic.
 Winston Churchill praised its "brilliant genius and painful significance", but Virginia Woolf attacked its patriotism.
 It is now held by the Imperial War Museum, along with several charcoal studies for the painting.
 Other charcoal sketches are held by the Corcoran Gallery of Art.
 A small 10½ x 27¼ in.
 (26 x 69 cm) oil sketch, originally owned by Evan Charteris, was sold by Christie's in 2003 for £162,050 ($267,869).

-The painting provides a powerful testimony of the effects of chemical weapons, vividly described in Wilfred Owen's poem Dulce et Decorum Est. Mustard gas is a persistent vesicant gas, with effects that only become apparent several hours after exposure.
+The painting provides a powerful testimony of the effects of chemical weapons, vividly described in Wilfred Owen's poem Dulce et Decorum Est (although his poem describes the effects of chlorine gas).
+Mustard gas is a persistent vesicant gas, with effects that only become apparent several hours after exposure.
 It attacks the skin, the eyes and the mucous membranes, causing large skin blisters, blindness, choking and vomiting.
 Death, although rare, can occur within two days, but suffering may be prolonged over several weeks.

 Sargent's painting refers to Bruegel's 1568 work The Parable of the Blind, with the blind leading the blind, and it also alludes to Rodin's Burghers of Calais.